Farata/angular2typescript/README.md

 Note the changes in the SystemJS config object in the angular-seed project in Chapter 2.
 Now we use minimized Angular bundles to lower the size of the app and the number of network requests during the app bootstrap.

 With the release of TypeScript 2.0, there is no need to use the Typings tool for downloading *.d.ts files.
-We're starting updating the code example to use @types and install the *.d.ts files with npm, e.g. npm i @types/es6-shim --save
+We're using type definition files from the  @types NPM organization and install them with npm, e.g. npm i @types/es6-shim --save

 Watch the video from one of our recent online trainings: